elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 It was announced that Mrs. Johnson, the lady who has the responsible position of superintendent, of the prison for women at Sherborn, Massachusetts,[^MRW] will be in Baltimore at the approaching Prison Reform Congress; and that our fellow member, Mrs.  [M. N.] Perry, will open her parlors,--920 Madison Avenue,--on Tuesday, November 29th at half past 11 A.M., to those of us who wish to meet Mrs. Johnson; and will be glad to have the members of the Club avail themselves of the opportunity to make that lady’s acquaintance.
 [^MRW]: The Massachusetts Reformatory for Women opened in Sherborn, MA in 1877.
 It is now known as the Massacusetts Correctional Institution-Framingham.
 Clara Barton served as superintendent of the prison for nine months in 1883 and was replaced by Ellen Johnson, discussed at this meeting.

-Miss [Sarah Holland] Adams was requested to tell us something more about Mrs. [Ellen] Johnson, and her work.
+Miss [Elizabeth] Adams was requested to tell us something more about Mrs. [Ellen] Johnson, and her work.
 Miss Adams spoke of a visit of three days she had made to see this prison--exclusively for women,--not for the worst criminals of the sex,--but for women convicted of minor offenses,--such as drunken[n]ess, and similar transgressions.

 In the last fifteen years, the institution has been wonderfully successful in its work of preserving women, who may have just turned into a downward course, from sinking any lower; and giving them a chance to rise to something higher and better.
 The place is home-like, and the inmates take an interest in the work done there;--such word as wash-